dortania/OpenCore-Install-Guide/troubleshooting/boot.md

 ## XNU/Kernel Handoff

-Now that boot.efi has setup everything for us, we now get to watch the kernel do it's thing:
+Now that boot.efi has setup everything for us, we now get to watch the kernel do it's thing.
+This section is commonly referred as the [Rooting phase](https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/booting/booting.html):

 ![](/images/troubleshooting/boot-md/2-kernel-start.png)